Support and Resistance

 FAQs

-There is no perfect rule, but drawing "zones" is better than thin lines.
-Some traders focus on the closing prices (bodies) because they represent the final verdict of the market for that timeframe.
-Others include the wicks (highs/lows) because they show the extreme limits of price testing.
-A rectangular "zone" on your chart usually captures both and is more realistic than a single price point.
+There is no definitive rule, but most professional traders recommend drawing "zones" rather than thin, exact lines.
+Some analysts focus on the candle bodies (the open and close) because they represent the "consensus" value for that timeframe.
+Others prefer to include the wicks (the highs and lows) because they show the extreme limits where price was rejected.
+By using a rectangular "zone" on your chart that captures both the wicks and the bodies, you create a more realistic and reliable area of interest that accounts for market noise and minor price fluctuations.

 The Bottom Line